Is Bimuno suitable for vegetarians?

 - BIMUNO POWDER: Our original product available in convenient powder single dose sachets

-- Adults and young person over 12: simply add one sachet daily to your food and drink (5.5g).
-Children aged 3 to 11: take half a sachet daily (2.75g)
+- Adults and young persons over 12: simply add one sachet daily to your food and drink (3.65g).
+Children aged 4 to 11: take half a sachet daily (1.82g)

 - Bimuno powder can be added and stirred into everyday food and drink such as cereal, coffee or tea.
-For easy dispersion we recommend mixing with a hot beverage.
-When adding to cold drinks dispersion is best accomplished by firstly forming a paste with a little warm water,adding the required drink, then stirring rapidly.
-If any small lumps remain, this will not impact Bimuno’s effectiveness.
 Bimuno is flavour free and does not alter the taste of your food or drink.

 - BIMUNO IBAID: Available in pleasant soft chewable pastilles